 Fairness and accountability

 System performing well against criteria.

 The levy setting and policy development processes involves comprehensive stakeholder and public engagement.
 Individual decisions on coverage are subject to a comprehensive review and appeal process.
-A 2016 independent review of a report into dispute resolution processes recommended changes to how the dispute resolution scheme operates and is funded.
+The March 2016 Dean Review of a report into dispute resolution processes recommended changes to how the dispute resolution scheme operates and is funded.
 These recommendations are being considered and some are in the implementation phase.

 Proposed regulatory changes